StackStorm/st2docs/docs/source/troubleshooting/submit_debug_info.rst

     2016-01-19 06:12:43,949  INFO - Debug tarball successfully uploaded to MyCompany (name=st2-debug-output-70386ae8e4fe-2016-01-19-06:12:18.tar.gz.asc)
     2016-01-19 06:12:43,949  INFO - When communicating with support, please let them know the tarball name - st2-debug-output-70386ae8e4fe-2016-01-19-06:12:18.tar.gz.asc

-We can pass through any command line arguments provided to st2-submit-debug-info
+We can pass through any command line arguments provided to st2-submit-debug-info.

 For Example:

-* To run it an non-interactive mode using '--yes' option.
+* To run it in a non-interactive mode use the '--yes' option.

 .. sourcecode:: bash